Learn the basics of a profit and loss statement, a foundational financial document for independent businesses.

 A profit and loss statement, also called an “income statement,” is a financial document that summarizes your income and expenses for a given period of time.
 It typically covers a period of one year, but can be shorter or longer depending on your business’s accounting cycle.
 The purpose of an income statement is to show whether your business is profitable or not.

-There are several different ways to format an income statement.
+There are several different ways to make an income statement.
 The most common way is to list all revenues at the top followed by all expenses below it.
-This provides a “bottom line” number that shows your net profit (or loss) for the period covered by the Statement.
-To read an income Statement formatted in this manner, simply start at the top with total revenue and work your way down to net income (or losses).
+This provides a “bottom line” number that shows your net profit (or loss) for the period covered by the statement.
+To read an income statement formatted in this manner, simply start at the top with total revenue and work your way down to net income (or losses).

 There are many different ways to itemize and break down revenues and expenses in this financial report.
 The most important thing is to be consistent in how you approach each category.
 For example, if you are listing advertising expenses, make sure that you include all your advertising spending under one heading.
 Some common ways to itemize expenses include: